swetha679/ENCODER8TO3DATAFLOW/README.md

-hence implemented the Encoder 8 To 3 in Dataflow Modelling using Verilog and validated their functionality using their functional tables.
+Hence, Encoder 8 to 3 in Dataflow Modelling was implemented using Verilog, and its functionality was validated using its functional tables.